-Just when you thought you had a handle on all of the must-do’s of the social media sphere, something even newer, hipper, and absolutely essential comes along.
-Enter: Instagram Stories.
-This new feature allows you to put together and post a slideshow of photos, graphics, and videos that disappear after 24 hours.
+Instagram Stories is the super sweet social feature that allows you to put together and post a slideshow of photos, graphics, and videos that disappear after 24 hours (unless you save to Instagram Highlights, that is!).
 The idea is to give your followers a real-time, intimate, and unpolished look into your life and work.
 And because the images don’t become a permanent part of your Instagram feed, you have the freedom to experiment with more raw, playful, and daring content.

 One of the best ways to utilize the immediacy and informality of Instagram Stories is to give your followers a behind-the-scenes glimpse of your business in action.
 If you’re a chef, create a series of images that show you cooking one of your signature dishes.
 If you own a coffee shop, show the process of roasting your beans.
 Someone who creates or sells clothing could offer a tour of the manufacturing plant where their items are made.
 The possibilities are endless!
 Keep in mind that this feature is called “Stories,” so you should build a narrative with your images rather than just cobbling together a bunch of random pics and videos.